Introduction / History

 What Are Their Beliefs?

 The Rumelian Turk are virtually all Muslims.
 The Turk adhere to the five essential "pillars" or duties in Islam: (1) A Muslim must affirm that "there is no god but Allah and Mohammed is his prophet."
 (2) Five times a day he must pray while facing Mecca.
-(3) He must give alms generously.
+(3) He must give an obligatory percentage (very similar to tithes) on an annual basis.
 (4) He must fast during Ramadan, the ninth month of the Muslim year.
 (5) He must try to make at least one pilgrimage to Mecca in his lifetime.

 The Yugoslavian Communist government that was established after World War II tolerated Muslim religious observances and institutions, including Islamic schools.
 However, the Muslim Turk were required to follow the compulsory state educational system.